iturdikulov/notes/surfingkeys.md

 ---
-title: Surfingkeys
+canonicalUrl: https://github.com/brookhong/Surfingkeys
 date: 2023-03-27
 tags:
 - definition
 - browser
-canonicalUrl: https://github.com/brookhong/Surfingkeys
 ---

+# Surfingkeys

 > Browser extension that provides keyboard-based navigation and control of the
 > web in the spirit of the VIM editor.
 But it's not for VIM users only, it's for
 > anyone who just needs some more shortcuts to his/her own functions.